limina1/indextr-client/README.md

 This is still under development.
 Read more [here](https://github.com/limina1/indextr-principles/tree/main).

+### Roadmap

+- Optimization (current iteration does keep articles stored when going to previous page)
+- Supporting different article types.
+Accepting pull requests.
+Within the tags of kind 30041 have a ["type", <type>] where <type> is the article for display.
+Some examples - Recipes, notebook, flashcard, vocabulary etc.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: